kin-labs/rewards-engine/README.md

 This is the repository for the Kin Rewards Engine.
 Here you will find the latest iterations and resources pertaining to the KRE, as well as a place to submit improvement proposals.
 ## How To Contribute

-Please use the improvement-proposals directory.
+Please use the improvement-proposals directory [(Improvement Proposals)](rewards-engine/improvement-proposals).
 Review the [HowToContribute.md](HowToContribute.md) guide before opening issues and pull requests.

 ## About Kin
 ### The Problem